Dylan DeMelo: Ottawa Senators

 DeMelo was involved in a blockbuster trade on September 13, 2018, as he was dealt by San Jose to the Ottawa Senators as part of a package including Rudolfs Balcers, Chris Tierney, Josh Norris, a conditional 2019 second-round draft pick and a conditional 2020 first-round draft pick, in exchange for Ottawa's captain and two-time Norris Trophy winner Erik Karlsson.

 In his first season in Ottawa, DeMelo recorded 22 points in 77 games and was paired with the franchise's top defensive prospect Thomas Chabot.
 "I've been very pleased", he said of his debut season with the Senators, noting that the Ottawa coaching staff trusted him to play a top-four role, an opportunity he had never received in San Jose.

 Winnipeg Jets

 On February 18, 2020, DeMelo was traded by the Senators to the Winnipeg Jets in exchange for a 2020 third-round pick.
 At the time of the trade, he had recorded 10 points in 49 games.
 He appeared in 10 regular season games with the Jets before the season was paused due to the COVID-19 pandemic.
 Returning for the post-season, DeMelo led the club in short-handed ice time through 4 games in a qualifying series defeat to the Flames.

 On October 7, 2020, DeMelo opted to forgo free agency and was signed to a four-year, $12 million contract with the Jets.
 Following the signing of his contract, DeMelo said his "first choice was Winnipeg" and he had unfinished business in the city.

+In the 2023-24 NHL season, DeMelo marked a career high 31 points and a +46 rating, second-highest in the league that year.
+He once again forewent free agency to sign a four-year, $19.6 million contract extension with Winnipeg.